benj-sic/benjaminsiciliano.com/README.md

 - **Interactive Nodes**: Clickable organizations with detailed information panels
 - **Smart Highlighting**: Click a node to highlight it and dim non-connected nodes
 - **Toggle Selection**: Click the same node again to deselect it
-- **Filtering System**: Filter by organization type (companies, startups, universities, incubators, VCs, service providers)
+- **Advanced Filtering**: Filter by organization type (companies, startups, universities, incubators, VCs, service providers)
 - **Zoom & Pan**: Natural zoom range from 10% to 100% with smooth transitions
 - **Auto-Centering**: Network automatically re-centers on filter changes
 - **Force-Directed Layout**: Dynamic positioning with physics simulation